spinnaker/spinnaker.github.io/guides/user/plugins/deploy-example.md

   2020-07-01 16:52:13.170  WARN 1 --- [           main] org.pf4j.AbstractPluginManager           : [] Plugin '/opt/orca/plugins/Armory.RandomWaitPlugin-pf4jStagePlugin-v1.1.13/orca' is invalid and it will be disabled
   ```

-  your plugin doesn't work with the version of Spinnaker you are using.
+  ...your plugin doesn't work with the version of Spinnaker you are using.
 Contact the plugin's developer.

   If you see `this.pluginId must not be null`, the plugin manifest file is missing values.
 Contact the plugin's developer.